ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 # Getting started

-Rx.jl is a Julia package for reactive programming using Observables, to make it easier to work with asynchronous data.
+Rx.jl is a Julia package for reactive programming that makes it easier to work with asynchronous data.
+It is inspired by the [RxJS](https://github.com/ReactiveX/rxjs) and [ReactiveX](https://github.com/ReactiveX) communities.

-In order to achieve best performance and convenient API Rx.jl combines [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), [Actor model](https://en.wikipedia.org/wiki/Actor_model) and [Functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+In order to combine good performance with a convenient API, Rx.jl employs [Observer patterns](https://en.wikipedia.org/wiki/Observer_pattern), [Actor models](https://en.wikipedia.org/wiki/Actor_model) and [Functional programming](https://en.wikipedia.org/wiki/Functional_programming).

-Inspired by [RxJS](https://github.com/ReactiveX/rxjs) and [ReactiveX](https://github.com/ReactiveX) community.

 ## Installation